Spillover (economics): Graphical representation

 For positive externalities, see the diagram below.
 Note there are no social costs (negative externalities) that have been excluded from the private cost as there is a single cost line.
 In this case, social benefit (MSB) exceeds private benefit (MPB).
-In effect, this means the private benefit of a transaction (ie, profit for a newly established business) is only part of the benefit accrued as an additional social cost (ie, Surrounding cafes and restaurants gain more customers as employees from the newly established business buy lunch).
+In effect, this means the private benefit of a transaction (i.e., profit for a newly established business) is only part of the benefit accrued as an additional social cost (i.e., Surrounding cafes and restaurants gain more customers as employees from the newly established business buy lunch).
 Hence if the market was functioning properly to include social benefits, the market would produce at quantity 2 (Q2) and at price 2 (P2) which represents the true equilibrium quantity and prices.